Beautiful Liar: Conception and recording

 "Beautiful Liar" was written by Mikkel S. Eriksen, Tor Erik Hermansen, Amanda Ghost, Ian Dench, and Beyoncé.
 It was produced by Eriksen and Hermansen using their stage name, Stargate, and Beyoncé.
 Eriksen told Sound on Sound, "This song is very simple.
 Most of the time we have more chords in a song, because we find it hard writing a great song on just one chord.
 But if you do it right, you can make it work, and this song is an example."
 The track had already been written in 2006.
 Eriksen and Hermansen played it to their manager, Tyran Smith, who said that it would be perfect for a duet between Shakira and Beyoncé.
 Eriksen and Hermansen considered this to be impossible, however Smith was devoted to that idea.
 As they had no lyric or top melody, various writers attempted to finish the song.
 The first three attempts were not satisfactory, and Smith put Eriksen and Hermansen to work together with Ghost and Dench, who wrote a significant part of the lyrics and the melody.

 "Beautiful Liar" initially had a Spanish title and different lyrics.
 Hermansen re-titled it when he heard the line "beautiful liar" in one of the verses.
 When the production of the song was almost completed, it was presented to Beyoncé, who approved it.
-She added a few lines to the lyrics and recorded a solo version a few months before the release of the deluxe edition of B'Day (2006).
+She recorded a solo version a few months before the release of the deluxe edition of B'Day (2006) adding new lines and producing the song alongside Eriksen and Hermansen, handling the vocal production and arrangement.
 Beyoncé confirmed that she would perform a duet with Shakira in an interview for Univision in December 2006.
 In another interview for MTV News, Beyoncé said that she met Shakira several times at various awards shows, and they talked about plans to collaborate on a song as they are both fans of each other and respect each other's work.
 Beyoncé said that she was very happy that they were able to work together after waiting for years.

 When Beyoncé invited her to record a song for the re-release of Beyoncé's studio second album, B'Day, Shakira was touring and consequently had difficulties to match her schedule with Beyoncé's.
 A few months later, Shakira agreed to sing on the track.
 As she recorded her vocals, the songwriters and producers added the ethnic strings and percussion break.
 Beyoncé and Shakira recorded their vocals in different studios; "Beautiful Liar" was recorded at Sony Music Studios and Battery Studios in New York City, La Marimonda in Nassau, Bahamas, The Hit Factory in Miami, Florida, and Futura Productions in Boston, Massachusetts.